the-ge/thege.hodgepodge.launcher/README.md

 May take quite a while.
 Also some todos may not make it to code.

+*Some of the following items are bugfixes for issues solved before creating this repository.*

 - [x] Fix 'All Applications' binding loop bug (grid icon size seems undefined).
 - [x] Make horizontal line separator in the sidebar use settings.
 - [x] Add separator between Power and Session buttons.